Newport 212: Design

-Operational history
+Reception

 In a 2010 review Steve Henkel wrote, "... best features: The biggest advantage of the 212 over her comp[etitor]s is her higher Space Index, a result of comparatively generous freeboard.
 We also like her spacious cabin layout, complete with dropleaf table, and her shallow draft and smooth bottom with board up, intimating an easy trip on and off a trailer.
 And her specs make her look faster than her PHRF rating of 267 would indicate, in spite of a somewhat lower S/D, and an extra 100 pounds of displacement compared to her comp[etitor]s.
 Worst features: Immediately noticeable in her inboard profile drawing is her unusual centerboard lifting gear and storage position, All we can say is that it looks complicated, and when it comes to centerboard arrangements, after some bad experiences, we have come to prefer simple."